Diastasis is the term for the separation of parts of your body that are normally not separated.

 You can do a self-check exercise at home after you’ve given birth to determine if you have diastasis recti.

 In your exercise, it’s important to avoid increasing pressure on your belly tissues, at least until you’ve created core stability.
 Until then avoid the following motions:

 Some cases are severe enough that they require abdominoplasty (tummy tuck); however, in most cases, you can do specific exercises designed to help heal your muscle separation.

-As we mentioned, traditional core moves like planks crunches won’t work.
-Instead, you need to strengthen the deep abdominal muscles with some ab-safe exercises.
+As we mentioned, traditional core moves like planks and crunches won’t work.
+Instead, you need to strengthen the deep abdominal muscles, with some ab-safe exercises.
 These include:

 We spend 12 hours a day upright, this is key time to keep your abdominal wall from being overstretched.
 With your feet parallel, stack your hip bone over your ankle bones.
 Stack your rib cage over your pelvis, careful not to flare the ribs.
 Breathe normally.

 Diaphragmatic breathing helps you take complete advantage of your lungs’ capacity.
 Lie on your back on a flat surface with your knees bent and fingertips placed inside your hip bones.
 Breathe in slowly through your nose, up into the diaphragm without flaring the rib cage/arching your back.
 As you exhale through the mouth with a “shhhh” sound, tighten your stomach muscles.
 You will feel this tightening of the transverse abdominis with your fingertips.

 It’s important to incorporate safe strength training into your exercise routine.
 The Moms Into Fitness Diastasis Recti workouts have all been modified to be safe for those with diastasis recti, including flexibility, cardio, and strength training.
 Healthy (from toning) and supple (from stretching) muscles will treat you well!

 Running puts additional pressure on your pelvic floor, which can exacerbate diastasis recti, incontinence, and pain, but there are ways to run safely.
 Wait six to eight weeks to begin running and take it slowly, spending two to three weeks on one distance at a time.
 Download our Ab Rehab Guide for more information on running with diastasis recti.